A company that began with a dream.

 The year 1964 marked the first buying trip to Europe to discover out-of-the-way glass and ceramic factories and ateliers that could produce the unique, affordable merchandise Crate and Barrel customers could not find anywhere else.
 As the owners, designers and craftsmen became our new friends, each of their products became something more special to us.
 Each had a history.
 Each reflected a personality and a lifestyle.
 Now we could tell a customer not only how something was made and how to use it, but also why it was designed in the first place.
 And because we imported merchandise directly from European factories, we could pass the savings on to our customers.

 It’s an understatement to say a lot has happened between those early days and now.
-Today, our homestores create an inspiring setting for not only our popular housewares, but also for our extensive furniture collection which we introduced more than 30 years ago.
+Today, our stores create an inspiring setting for not only our popular housewares, but also for our extensive furniture collection which we introduced more than 35 years ago.
 And while we still consider ourselves to be local shopkeepers, we’re now keeping shop in most major North American markets.

-In 2008, we officially became an international destination with the opening of our Toronto homestore, since then followed by Calgary, Mississauga, Edmonton, Montreal and Vancouver.
-Our retail passport even includes Dubai, Singapore and Mexico, with additional countries on the horizon.
+In 2008, we officially became an international destination with the opening of our Toronto store, followed by several locations throughout Canada.
+Our retail passport includes independent franchisees across the globe with more countries on the horizon.
 We’re global online, too, offering international shopping and shipping to our customers around the world.

 All of this growth and expansion has been due in large part to the fact that we’ve remained loyal to our original mission of offering quality design at exceptional prices.
-But it’s been accelerated by our enthusiastic staff and the meaningful services we have added over the years to enhance our customers’ shopping experiences.
+But it’s been accelerated by our desire to inspire modern living and the meaningful services we have added over the years.
 Our catalogs are among the best in the industry and each new edition reaches millions of customers.
 Launched in 1999, crateandbarrel.com has dramatically increased our business and has been acknowledged by direct marketing leaders as one of the best e-commerce sites for presentation, ease of use and customer service.
-Our Wedding and Gift Registry serves more than 120,000 registrants annually in our stores and online, and has become a very important part of our business.
-Go to any wedding shower or housewarming and you’re sure to see our black and white boxes stacked high.
+Our company blog and social media presence further drive the desire to decorate and fuel the passion to host.
+Our Wedding Registry has also become a core part of our business.
+Go to any wedding shower or engagement party and you’re sure to see our black and white boxes stacked high.

 Today, Crate and Barrel is a privately held company owned by the Otto Group of Hamburg, Germany, the second largest online retailer worldwide.
 Our relationship with the Otto Group, which began in 1998, has enhanced our successful expansion across all channels.